crux-bphc/CMS-Android/CONTRIBUTING.md

 Android uses a unique integer for each release called the Version Code.
 To ensure proper version code sequences and correlation with Semantic  Versioning, the following steps are used to arrive at the version code:

-1. The Major version shall be multipled by 1,000,000.
+1. The Major version shall be multiplied by 1,000,000.

 2. The Minor version shall be multiplied by 10,000.

-3. The Patch version shall be multipled by 100.
+3. The Patch version shall be multiplied by 100.

 4. The above values shall be added together to get the version code a release.

-5. Pre-releases, alpha releases etc shoud be signified by appropriate values in the least two significant digits.
+5. Pre-releases, alpha releases etc should be signified by appropriate values in the least two significant digits.

 6. The [changelog](changelog) should state the semantic version number as well as version code (if a Playstore rollout has been done) with each release